 We live and breathe with high levels of these three types of contamination which also include a large amount of dust mite feces.
 Over 2 million dust mites live in the average double bed and millions more in carpets and rugs.
 Dust mites feed on the millions of skin flakes that we shed daily and release hundreds of millions of fecal pellet allergens into the air we breathe each day.

 As a result, asthma and allergies are on the rise along with other ailments caused by polluted indoor air; such as headaches, dizziness, depression, respiratory infections, throat and ear infections, colds and flu.
 There have been many studies done on indoor air environments due to the concerns over the effects of rising levels of pollutants.
-The National Center for Health Statistics (2001) reported an alarming increase of people suffering from severe allergies and asthma due to our poor indoor air quality.
-Harvard School of Public Health reported in a 2003 study that out of 120 homes tested for toxic gases and compounds 100% of them had levels that exceeded safe standards and that this is a nationwide problem.
+Even as far back as in 2001, the National Center for Health Statistics reported an alarming increase of people suffering from severe allergies and asthma due to our poor indoor air quality.
+And the Harvard School of Public Health reported in a 2003 study that out of 120 homes tested for toxic gases and compounds 100% of them had levels that exceeded safe standards and that this is a nationwide problem.